tupcakes/bitburner-scripts/README.md

 Once you have more ram on home (at least 32-64 GB), try runnning control-home.js against 1 or 2 low level servers.
 It's more effient than the starting out scripts.

 ### Buy more servers
+Kill off attack_local.js and start running prep_local.js.
+It will run alternating weaken and grows locally on the targets.

 Get two servers with at least 32 GB of ram each.

 Run control.js against more low level servers.
 It should schedule weaken, grow, and hack jobs on the purchased servers, with control.js instances running on home.

 ### Late game